ilovapples/mml/docs/README.md

 ## <span id="advanced-syntax">Advanced Syntax</span> [↩](#contents)
 No, there's no scientific notation yet (it's planned though).

-MML also supports the use of vectors of any length (it gets weird if the length is 0, though).
+MML supports the use of vectors of any length (it gets weird if the length is 0, though; this is being worked on).
 A vector may be created via this syntax for a vector literal:
 `[A, B, C, ...]` where there may be a trailing comma following the last element. `[5, 15, 9.2]` is an example.
 The values of a vector may be accessed through the `.` operator, in a zero-indexed fashion, like so: `[5, 15, 9.2].2 == 9.2`